QQQ: Satellite

 A digital satellite transmission of Seven Central's channels is available free-to-view on the VAST service in all states and territories of Australia, except Western Australia.
-7mate Central is broadcast as a single high definition channel to all viewers, while Seven Central and 7two Central are each split into two separate standard-definition channels.
+7mate Central is broadcast as a single channel to all viewers, while Seven Central and 7two Central are each split into two separate channels.
 Seven Central North and 7two Central North are broadcast in Australian Eastern Standard Time for viewers in Northern Territory and Queensland (Northern Australia TV3 licence area), and Seven Central South and 7two Central South in Australian Eastern Summer Time for viewers in New South Wales, Victoria, South Australia, Tasmania and Norfolk Island (South Eastern Australia TV3 licence area).

+Seven Central North and Seven Central South are broadcast in high definition.

-Seven Central is also available in Port Moresby in Papua New Guinea though the HiTRON subscription television service (shown on channel list as 7 Central).
+Seven Central is also available in Port Moresby in Papua New Guinea though Digicel Pacific (shown on channel list as 7 Central).